Happy-Ferret/Happy-Ferret.github.io/essays/Mozfest2018.md

 **The goal:** Make [AMO](http://addons.mozilla.org/) more engaging.

 This post serves as a short but (hopefully) meaningful summary of the events that transpired.

+## Thursday

+## Friday

+## Saturday

+I arrived relatively late at Ravensbourne University and then spent most of the afternoon preparing for my 3 PM pitch.
+Being so focused on the opportunity to present [Anima](https://happy-ferret.github.io/projects/anima) I unfortunately missed out on the chance to print free custom stickers or posters.
+A service (I only later found out) was only offered on Saturday.

+## Sunday

+## Monday